The Naturalist’s Guide to the Best Barefoot Running Shoes

 Allows greater circulation

-Going barefoot not only wakes up long-dormant muscles of the feet and legs, but increases blood flow to the feet and legs to get them moving.
+Going without shoes not only wakes up long-dormant muscles of the feet and legs, but increases blood flow to the feet and legs to get them moving.
 This increased blood reduces aches and pains, varicose veins, and warmer feet and legs in the winter

 Helps develop better posture